Do1e

 IdentityFile xxx/id_rsa

-For detailed tutorials, see: VSCode Configuration for SSH Connection to Remote Server + Passwordless Connection Tutorial
+For a detailed tutorial, see: VSCode Configuration for SSH Connection to Remote Server + Passwordless Connection Tutorial

 Environment Configuration#